Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cyclones have been favored by 7 points or more four times this season and have covered the spread in two of them.

-- Iowa State is 3-2 against the spread and 4-1 overall when the team picks up over 356.7 yards.
+- When Iowa State amasses more than 356.7 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Cyclones have six giveaways this season, while the Mountaineers have seven takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.